x-atlas-consortia/ubkg-neo4j/docs/BUILD_INSTRUCTIONS.md

 in the neo4j instance of UBKG. (**create_indexes_and_constraints.py** - See discussion below) Although optional, this is the default architecture.

-If the Python script will be used, establish a Python environment on the development machine:
+If the Python script will be used, install Python 3 on the development machine.
-1. Install Python and a development IDE, such as PyCharm.
+The **create_indexes_and_constraints.sh** script will establish a Python virtual environment for the **create_indexes_and_constraints.py** script.

-2. Install the packages in **requirements.txt** in the _python_ directory.
+The index creation architecture was developed on a MacBook Pro M1 running MacOs Ventura.
-3. Create a Python virtual environment.
+The **create_indexes_and_constraints.sh** script assumes a MacOs environment for tasks such as installing packages etc.

 ### Java max heap memory recommendations
 The recommended values for Java max heap memory in the configuration file depend on the stage of the workflow.